geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Miranda view'd the garden and the grot;
 When turning, now her artful guide display'd,
 Not Marguerita, but a stranger maid!
-" Ah! now accuse," the damsel taunting cries,
+Ah! now accuse,the damsel taunting cries,
-" Thine ears deceitful, or thy careless eyes;
+Thine ears deceitful, or thy careless eyes;